Hashing should not be confused with r*nning.

 Another way to bring the back-markers back into the pack is to take the trail out from the check the same general direction as the trail coming into the check.
 This will mop up the back markers and bring them back into the fold.
 In open country do not have the trail very long and straight, which gets the FRBs too far ahead of the rest of the pack which get disillusioned and gives up.
 Lay the trail with lots of loops and perhaps add an extra check.

-Bahrain hash has become a load of poncy whimps avoiding shiggy wherever we can.
-This must stop.
+Done worry about avoiding shiggy wherever we can.
 We do not have to finish the hash with clean feet, clean crotches or clean anything.
 During a trail recce if you see a muddy ditch or a smelly dead cow, take the trail through it.
 On no account should the trail pass through or very near a village.
 Keep well clear of burial areas and use cultivated areas with care.

 The ideal number to hare a trail is three, a front r*nner, a guide in the middle and a sweeper at the back of the pack.
 However there is nothing wrong in having more hares.
 The trail should never be set by FRBs only.
 With their brains in their feet they confuse r*nning with hashing and never having been in the general pack have no idea what happens back there.

 The trail should be set using flour, but some hares prefer chalk or lime.
 Paint should never be used.
-A check is a circle with two dots and a falsie is a circle with three dots.
+A check is a circle with a dot and a falsie is three lines or a YBF (you been f*cked).

 Flour is the normal medium for indicating the trail, but alternatives have been used – chalk, lime, shredded paper even drinking straws have seen – spray paint is frowned upon – especially on permanent objects – sand, stone and debris is ok-ish.